wp-plugins/genesis-layout-extras/readme.txt

 == Installation ==

-1. Upload the entire `genesis-layout-extras` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `genesis-layout-extras` folder to the `/wp-content/plugins/` directory -- or just upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. In your "Genesis Theme Settings" menu go to "Layout Extras", setup your default layouts and you're good to go :).
+3. In your left-hand "Genesis Theme Settings" menu go to "Layout Extras", setup your default layouts and you're good to go :).
 4. General usage: Set layout options DIFFERENT from the Genesis default *for special sections*.

 = Choose from one of the following layouts =